FAST-PCA: A Fast and Exact Algorithm for Distributed Principal Component Analysis

-The main contributions of this paper are 1) a novel algorithm for distributed PCA called FAST-PCA based on the generalization of Krasulina's method, 2) theoretical guarantees that proves that the estimates given by our method converge exactly and globally at a linear rate to the eigenvectors of the global covariance matrix, and 3) experimental results that further demonstrate the efficiency of our solution for both synthetic and real-world experiments.
+The main contributions of this paper are 1) a novel algorithm for distributed PCA called \textit{Fast and exAct diSTributed PCA} (FAST-PCA) based on a generalization of Krasulina's method, 2) theoretical guarantees that show that the estimates given by our method converge exactly and globally at a linear rate to the eigenvectors of the global covariance matrix, and 3) experimental results that further demonstrate the efficiency of our solution for both synthetic and real-world datasets.

-Our primary focus in this paper was to develop a solution for distributed PCA when data samples are scattered across an arbitrarily connected network with no central node.
-While PCA is often reduced to dimension reduction, we focused on the dual goal of PCA that requires dimensionality reduction as well as feature decorrelation.
-Although a few solutions exist for distributed PCA, the major limitations of those algorithms were high communication overhead making them slow, or inexact convergence leading to the estimation of eigenvectors only upto an error.
-To combat all these issues, we propose an algorithm based on Krasulina's method and generalize it to the case of multiple eigenvector estimation in distributed settings.
-Our method is fast since it lacks any explicit consensus loop and hence reduces the communication overhead, and converges exactly to the true eigenvectors of the global covariance matrix at a linear rate when the error metric is the angle between the estimated and the true eigenvectors.
-The proposed solution is an iterative update algorithm called \textit{FAST-PCA (Fast and exAct diSTributed PCA)} based on the gradient-tracking technique and detailed convergence analysis is provided to support our claims.
-We also provide extensive numerical experiments where we compare our method to centralized orthogonal iteration (OI) as the centralized baseline, as well as distributed PCA algorithms of sequential distributed power method (SeqDistPM), DeEPCA and DSA.
+Our primary focus in this paper is to develop a solution for distributed PCA when the data samples are scattered across an arbitrarily connected network with no central node.
+While PCA is often reduced to dimension reduction, we focus on the dual goal of PCA that requires dimensionality reduction as well as feature decorrelation.
+To that end, we propose an algorithm based on Krasulina's method using a gradient-tracking approach.
+Since the original Krasulina's method only finds the dominant eigenvector, we also generalize it to the distributed setting for the estimation of top $K$ eigenvectors.
+Our proposed FAST-PCA method is an iterative update algorithm and its main attributes are that it is fast since it lacks any explicit consensus loop and hence reduces the communication overhead, and it converges exactly to the true eigenvectors of the global covariance matrix at a linear rate.
+We provide detailed convergence analysis to support our claims as well as extensive numerical experiments where we compare our method to centralized orthogonal iteration (OI) as the centralized baseline, as well as distributed PCA algorithms of sequential distributed power method (SeqDistPM), DeEPCA and DSA.